Business Improvement Opportunities

 - Leadership summarizes management focus required to achieve the results.

 - Results are business improvement opportunity financial benefit potentials as a percent of revenue for a “typical” manufacturer.
 These should be modified based on current information system capabilities, current costs, and opportunities appropriate to the specific business and industry.

 Two common methods for evaluating investments are ROI (return on investment) and NPV (net present value).
 Some companies use both.
 In either case, business improvement opportunities (returns) should include both cost reductions and incremental profit margin on increased revenue expectations.
-Because an enterprise data warehouse is strategic, use of a five-year scope for the investment calculations is recommended.
+Because an EDW is strategic, use of a five-year scope for the investment calculations is recommended.
 A time-phased financial analysis, recognizing the implementation timing and benefits of each phase, should be used.

 EDW implementation cost estimates should be based on net added cost beyond spending for the current business intelligence

 (BI) environment.
 BI environments with many data marts and operational data stores are expensive.
 During EDW implementation, spending on data marts and operational data stores should be minimized so the net added cost is less than the total EDW cost.
 An EDW does not require re-engineering of operational processes, so it is substantially easier, faster, and less expensive than enterprise resource planning

 Net present value calculations state future costs and benefits in terms of today’s money, using an appropriate annual cost of money to reduce future cash flow values to today’s value.
 This enables direct comparison of ongoing benefits with one-time investments, such as an EDW implementation.
 To simplify the concept, NPV for each opportunity is included in Part 8.
 The stated five-year NPV is four times the annual benefit, using a simple and conservative valuation.
 This represents roughly an 8% annual cost of money for the next five years.
 Using a lower value of money or longer time horizon will increase NPV.